OscarZhou/oscarzhou.github.io/_posts/2017-05-05-oscar-zhou-site-launched.md

 ---
-layout: post
 title: "Oscar Zhou, Technology Empowers Dream, Launches Site"
 date: 2017-05-05
-categories: Other
-tags: [hello]

 ---

+Hey guys,

-Hey guys, I am Oscar and I am so excited to launch this blog, which is a wonderful media to connect you and record my growth.
+I am Oscar and I am so excited to launch this blog, which is a wonderful media to connect you and to record my growth.

 My current goal is to be a full-stack .Net developer.
 This blog will witness everything.